 Now next time the batteries need replacing it will be a simple matter of popping out the old ones and popping in some new ones.
 In principle the same sort of thing ought to work for lots of "custom" battery packs.

 Having a new baby in the house does all sorts of interesting things to you.
 Of course there is the massive change in routine and general lack of sleep, but there is also a desire to know how your baby is at all times.
 Having seen the fancy baby video monitor devices at the stores we had thought to ourselves "Hey that's cool I could see what's up without having to move".
-The problem is that after reading some online reviews it was clear that not only do those things cost an arm and a leg and have somewhere around negative 10 minutes of battery life, but they broadcast your baby (and anyone else in the frame) over the airwaves for anyone with a similar model device to see.
+The problem is that after reading some online reviews it was clear that not only do those things cost an arm and a leg and have somewhere around negative 10 minutes of battery life, but they broadcast your baby over the airwaves for anyone with a similar model device to see.

 Oh well it was a nice thought...
 But wait.
 Why not try and build our own?